jeremybar32093/python-api-challenge/README.md

 .PNG files of each plot along with corresponding analysis are saved in */output_data/plots/*.

 **NOTE:** An API key is required to pull data from the [openweather api](https://openweathermap.org/api).
 While not pushed to the repo, this key is stored in a file called *api_keys.py* within the *WeatherPy* base directory.
-To run the code in the *WeatherPy.ipynb* file after pulling down, this file must be created and populated locally.
+To run the code in the *WeatherPy.ipynb* file after pulling down, this file must be created and populated locally in a variable called *weather_api_key*.

+**VacationPy** builds upon the **WeatherPy** portion by reading in a CSV output of the dataframe created by making API calls within **WeatherPy**.
+In **VacationPy** [gmaps](https://jupyter-gmaps.readthedocs.io/en/latest/) is used to create a heatmap based off of the humidity values.
+Then, a more limited dataframe is created by filtering on the following criteria:
+* A max temperature lower than 80 degrees but higher than 70
+* Wind speed less than 10 mph
+* Zero cloudiness

+Using this filtered dataframe, API calls are made using the [google places API](https://developers.google.com/maps/documentation/places/web-service/search) to find the nearest hotel within a 5000 meter radius of the geocoordinates of the relevant cities.
+Markers are then layered in containing hotel information of the cities included in the filtered down dataframe.

+Screenshots of sample outputs can be found in /VacationPy/Outputs/.

+**NOTE:** An API key is for the [google places API](https://developers.google.com/maps/documentation/places/web-service/search) as well.
+While not pushed to the repo, this key is stored in a file called *api_keys.py* within the *VacationPy* base directory.
+To run the code in the *VacationPy.ipynb* file after pulling down, this file must be created and populated locally in a variable called *g_key*.